LabRPS/LabRPS/README.md

 - **LabRPS Team**

-## SciDAVis & QtiPlot Developers
+## Data Visualization and UI

-LabRPS is a fork AlphaPlot which in turn is a fork of SciDAVis(at the time of the fork, i.e. SciDAVis 1.D009) which also in turn is a fork of QtiPlot(at the time of the fork, i.e. QtiPlot 0.9-rc2).
+Most of data visualization and ui codes are from AlphaPlot  project which is a fork of SciDAVis(at the time of the fork, i.e. SciDAVis 1.D009) which also in turn is a fork of QtiPlot(at the time of the fork, i.e. QtiPlot 0.9-rc2).

 The LabRPS manual is based on the AlphaPlot manual.